-The Law School Public Safety Department maintains a cooperative relationship with local, state and federal law enforcement agencies.
+As required by University policy, the Law School Public Safety Department maintains a cooperative relationship with local, state and federal law enforcement agencies.
 A written Memorandum of Understanding exists between CUNY colleges and the New York City Police Department (NYPD) in compliance with New York State Law.
 The NYPD provides the college with crime statistics for incidents that occurred within the geographical area of the campus in compliance with the Department of Education's Students Right to Know Act.
 Our local precinct is the 108th.